himahuja/pcatxcore/knowledge_management/docs/ProfileManager.md

 * iam (int) : the current instance's assignment [0-*instances*) (default = 0)f

 Returns
-* list of tuples (string, string) : A list tuples representing the sentences of the documents contained and the IDs of the sentences (Yields)
+* iterator of tuples (string, string) : An iterator tuples representing the sentences of the documents contained and the IDs of the sentences (Yields)

 ##### get_resources_by_company(item)
 --------